aiR for Review results

 Understanding document scores

 aiR scores documents from 0 to 4 according to how relevant they are or how well they match an issue.
 The higher the number, the more relevant the document is predicted to be.
-In addition, aiR assigns a score of -1 to any errored documents.
-Because these were not properly analyzed, they cannot receive a normal score.
+A score of -1 is assigned to any errored documents.
+Because these documents were not properly analyzed, they cannot receive a normal score.

 The aiR for Review scores are: